PranavMehunkar/snapclass/README.md

 <h3><li>View Attendance Records:</h3> Check your attendance records.</li>

 <h2>Deployment</h2>
-SnapClass is deployed on Vercel.
-For deployment, ensure you have the Vercel CLI configured.
+SnapClass is deployed on Streamlit.
+For deployment, ensure you have the Streamlit CLI configured.
-Ensure your Vercel credentials and services are properly set up for deployment.
+Ensure your Streamlit credentials and services are properly set up for deployment.

 <h2>License</h2>
 All rights reserved.